theme-ontology/tstp/README.md

 In these subsets, each theme apart from the root has exactly one parent.

-### Choice Theme, Major Theme, and Minor Theme
+### Choice Theme, Major Theme (central themes), and Minor Theme (peripheral theme)

 If there is a named theme that meets the requirements above, it may be used as a minor theme (or higher) whenever it is unambiguously featured.
 If it is difficult to reach reasonable consensus on whether it was featured or not, use a suitable generalization or omit it.
-The rest is highly subjective but the rules of thumb are:
+The rest is by necessity somewhat subjective but the rules of thumb are:

-- If a theme is featured throughout most or at least a major part of the story, or if it is purposely part of the conclusion, then it is a major theme.
+- If a theme is relevant throughout most or at least a major part of the story then it is a major theme.
-- Choice themes are whatever we think is really the point of the story, e.g., *the moral of the story* for themes that express moral sentiments.
+- It can be indirectly relevant to a majority of the story if the story leads up to a conclusion that features the theme, and thus a major theme.
+- An otherwise major theme may be elevated to a choice theme if we think it explains the story particularly well.

+Choice themes are a useful expedient whilst themeing but may be of less value in a statistical analysis.
+We may use the expression "Central Themes" to refer to the union set of choice themes and major themes, and "Peripheral Themes" to the set of minor themes for a story.